josephpd3/ClinicalTrialsDownloader/README.md

 ## Final Notes

-I started out with a complex Scrapy implementation which juggled FormRequests, but once I realized both the forms utilized GET I ditched the bulk of Scrapy and lord knows how many unnecessary dependedncies and went with *only two* dependencies outside of pip and virtualenv: **Pandas** and **Requests**.
+I started out with a complex Scrapy implementation which juggled FormRequests, but once I realized both the forms utilized GET I ditched the bulk of Scrapy and lord knows how many unnecessary dependencies and went with *only two dependencies* outside of pip and virtualenv: **Pandas** and **Requests**.
 This may be irrelevant to the end user, but I am very proud of when I can churn out a more lightweight solution.

 I hope you get as much use out of this as you desire and more!